 A woman wants words that recognize her feelings, for these words show that her husband cares.
 She wants her husband to display his vulnerabilities, to show her his heart — to “unzip his chest.”

 Men often engage in “report talk” and women in “rapport talk.”
 For men, talk is information; for women, it is interaction.
 Women see conversation as a vehicle to establish and maintain connections.
 From childhood, men learn to use talking as a way to get and keep attention.
-They are more comfortable speaking publicly to strangers than they are speaking privately to the love of their life.
+They are more comfortable speaking publicly to strangers than speaking privately to the love of their lives.

 Women strengthen each other

-In spite of their increasing competitiveness in the marketplace, women need each other as never before.
-Not only has history trivialized female friendships, but during the last three decades we have glorified heterosexual relationships above all else.
+Despite their increasing competitiveness in the marketplace, women need each other as never before.
+Not only has history trivialized female friendships, but during the last three decades, we have glorified heterosexual relationships above all else.
 We have so sexualized relationships between men and women that we have created a stand-off between the sexes.

 Friendships serve as buffers against stress

 Our friends, especially our best friends, are buffers against stress.
 They listen to our problems and concerns, and when we leave their presence, we feel better than when we came.
 It is little wonder that isolation depresses us, and the company of our dearest friends relaxes and restores us.
 Sociologist Pat O’Connor says women who are rich in friendships enjoy better physical health, live longer, and are less prone to alcoholism, suicide, and mental illness than those who are lonely and isolated.